Noviern/x2/docs/reference/types/Uibounds.md

   -> effectiveWidth: number
   2. effectiveHeight: number
 ```
-> Retrieves the effective width and height of the UI bounds, scaled if
+> Retrieves the effective rednered extent (width, height) of the UI bounds.
-> ApplyUIScale is true.
 >
 > @*return* `effectiveWidth` — The effective width.
 >